mhbeals/mhwood.github.io/histories/nlf.md

 TIDEN was funded by the Nordic Council of Scientific Information (NORDINFO) and the Ministry of Education in Finland.
-These initial digitisation tests were important in defining best practice for future microfilm digitisation projects, and its findings were published alongside other recommendations by the International Federation of Library Associations and Institutions in its 2002 supplement on *Microfilming for Digitisation and Optical Character Recognition*.
+These initial digitisation tests were important in defining best practice for future microfilm digitisation projects, and the findings were published alongside other recommendations by the International Federation of Library Associations and Institutions in its 2002 supplement on *Microfilming for Digitisation and Optical Character Recognition*.
 In